[.blog-callout]

 How do I create a dashboard in Google Sheets?

 Yes, you can.
 After deciding on the structure of your dashboard, knowing the story you want it to tell, and identifying the key metrics and KPIs you need, Google Sheets has a range of tools to help visualize your data.
+We cover the spreadsheet-only approach in detail in our guide to creating a dashboard in Google Sheets.

 There's the "Insert Chart" function that allows you to select chart types that best represent your data.
 Conditional formatting is also another feature that helps you highlight important data points.
 For example, creating rules to change cell colors based on their accompanying values can help spot outliers, trends, and other key thresholds.

-The formulas and functions also automate data calculations which is vital for updating your dashboards.
+The formulas and functions also automate data calculations, which is vital for updating your dashboards.
 Functions like SUM, VLOOKUP, and AVERAGE can aggregate and analyze data efficiently.

 With Softr, you can:

-Design your interface:
+Design your interface

 Customize different pages and sections.